lionel-panhaleux/krcg/README.md

 Feel free to submit pull requests, they will be merged as long as they pass the tests.
 Do not hestitate to submit issues or vote on them if you want a feature implemented.

+# Online API

+KRCG is available as an [online API on Heroku](https://krcg.herokuapp.com/).